 This review of all data collected to date assisted in identifying a number of potential gold targets for further exploration within the drill hole data set, and as such a gold exploration program has been initiated.
-The gold project has thus far identified that there is significant potential for gold mineralization to be associated with the XIF, where an analogy has been drawn with the Homestake gold deposits in the US, where phyllites acted as the source for the gold deposited in the XIF material.
+The gold project has thus far identified that there is significant potential for gold mineralization to be associated with the XIF, where an analogy has been drawn to the Homestake gold deposit in South Dakota, US, where phyllites acted as the source for the gold deposited in the XIF material.
 This led to a significant core logging and data mining program to identify current holes that can be processed for gold assay, to date 6 holes have been identified as having potential gold mineralization and are awaiting gold assay.
+Further to this, recent work in the quarter has identified 4 drill holes that have been under explored for copper and will assed for copper.
+A further review copper targets generated by First Quantum (FQM) Cu targets was conducted during the quarter.
+Targets selected in-house were then compared to the FQM targets developed from the shallow Kalahari Geochemistry Program (KGP) holes.
+There is significant overlap between the two target sets and a review of the date is ongoing to further refine exploration priorities incorporating new detailed structural and geological mapping data alongside the recent soil sampling information.